ChunhThanhDe/Recording-Webcam/README.md

 ## About

-Recording - Camera app for capture or record video and upload file to server.
+Recording Webcam - Camera app for capturing or recording video and uploading files to the server.

 __Available Function__